King You of Zhou

-King You of Zhou (795–771 BC), personal name Ji Gongsheng, was a king of the Chinese Zhou dynasty and the last from the Western Zhou dynasty.
+King You of Zhou (795–771 BC), personal name Ji Gongsheng, was a king of the Chinese Zhou dynasty and the last from the Western Zhou.
 He reigned from 781 to 771 BC.

 History

 In 780 BC, a major earthquake struck Guanzhong.
 A soothsayer named Bo Yangfu (伯陽甫) considered this an omen foretelling the destruction of the Zhou Dynasty.

 In 779 BC, a concubine named Bao Si entered the palace and came into the King You's favour.
 They had a son named Bofu.
 King You deposed Queen Shen and Crown Prince Yijiu.
 He made Bao Si the new queen and Bofu the new crown prince.

 Queen Shen's father, the Marquess of Shen, was furious at the deposition of his daughter and grandson Crown Prince Yijiu and mounted an attack on King You's palace with the Quanrong.
 King You called for his nobles by lighting the warning beacons on Mount Li.
 However, according to the Records of the Grand Historian, he had falsely lit the beacons in the past to amuse Bao Si.
 So his previous abuse of the beacon system meant that no nobles responded to his now genuine call for support.
 In the resulting battle, King You and Bofu were killed and Bao Si was captured.

 With the death of King You, nobles including the Marquess of Shen, the Marquess of Zeng (繒侯) and Duke Wen of Xu supported the deposed Prince Yijiu becoming King Ping of Zhou and so the Zhou Dynasty was able to continue.
 As the national capital Haojing had suffered severe damage, and was located near the potentially dangerous Quanrong, in 771 BC, King Ping of Zhou moved the capital eastward to Luoyang, thus beginning the Eastern Zhou dynasty and ushering in the Spring and Autumn period which would last for more than 300 years.